JimmyCushnie/JECS/README.md

 Note that we've passed *two* parameters in the `Get` method.
 The second item is the **Default Value**.
 If there does not exist a top-level key called `number` in the file, it will be created and set to the Default Value.

 Note also that `Get` is a generic function.
-When you pass it a type, that type instructs it on how to interpret the data there.
+When you pass it a type, that type tells SUCC how to interpret the data there.

 The `Set` function works similarly; you give it a key, a value, and a type by which to serialize that value.